vuejs/it.vuejs.org/src/api/index.md

 - **Modifiers:**
   - `.sync` - make the binding two-way.
 Only respected for prop bindings.
   - `.once` - make the binding one-time.
 Only respected for prop bindings.
+  - `.camel` - convert the attribute name to camelCase when setting it.
+Only respected for normal attributes.
+Used for binding camelCase SVG attributes.

 - **Utilizzo:**